kiteretro/Circuit-Sword-Lite/README.md

 Follow the instructions in the 'build' directory.

 # Updating your existing installation
-## Updating RetroPie
+## Updating Base Software
-Update retropie from the main retropie-setup.
-Once updated and rebooted, you will most likely also need to update the Circuit Sword Lite software (see below) to re-apply any existing fixes that may have been undone by the update.
+Once updated and rebooted, you will most likely also need to update the Circuit Sword software (see below) to re-apply any existing fixes that may have been undone by the update.

 ## Updating the Circuit Sword Lite software
 The installation includes an update script!
 This will perform the necessary actions to pull latest changes and apply them to your running installation.